lifebound/Chummer5X/README.md

 ## Supported File Formats

-- `.xml` - Standard Chummer character files
-- `.chum5` - Chummer 5th Edition files
+- `.chum5` - Chummer5a files.
+This MAY work with legacy Chummer 5 files; I have not tested it.
+YMMV.

 ## Project Structure